Dagwbl/dagwbl.github.io/content/letter/to-huan.md

 I heard a great song the other day and resisted sharing it with you then, just until now.
 No surprise you should have heard it already.

-{{<saying "Good night, and in case I don not see you, Good afternoon, Good evening, And good morning."
-"The Truman Show">}}
+> Good night, and in case I don not see you, Good afternoon, Good evening, And good morning.
+> <span>The Truman Show</span>

 {{</collopse>}}